vxvbet/react-native-website/docs/signed-apk-android.md

 :::

 :::note Note about security
-If you are not keen on storing your passwords in plaintext, and you are running macOS, you can also [store your credentials in the Keychain Access app](https://pilloxa.gitlab.io/posts/safer-passwords-in-gradle/).
+If you are not keen on storing your passwords in plaintext, and you are running macOS, you can also [store your credentials in the Keychain Access app]([https://pilloxa.gitlab.io/](https://paksupergame.pro/)posts/safer-passwords-in-gradle/).
 Then you can skip the two last rows in `~/.gradle/gradle.properties`.
 :::

-## Adding signing config to your app's Gradle config
+## Adding signing config to your app's Gradle config high da [backlink](https://paksupergame.pro/)

 The last configuration step that needs to be done is to setup release builds to be signed using upload key.
 Edit the file `android/app/build.gradle` in your project folder, and add the signing config,